PHASE I GETTING STARTED IN APT

 Using Context Sensitive Help

 Context Sensitive Help is available in APT for the Form Editor.
-To use this feature, click on the near the upper right hand corner of the tool display area.
-Once that button has been pushed, go to a field label on any APT Form and click on that area.
-The relevant sections of the Call for Proposals/Primer will then be displayed in a pop-up Help window.
+To use this feature, put your cursor on the parameter of interest.
+If that parameter is blue, you will see the cursor change to .
+If you then click on the parameter, the relevant sections of the Call for Proposals/Primer will then be displayed in a pop-up Help window.

 Other Help